AgnosticUI/agnosticui/site/docs/index.md

 ---
 home: true
-tagline: One stylesheet…all the frameworks!
+tagline: One branded theme…all the frameworks!
 UI components that work in React, Vue 3, and Svelte!
 actionText: Get Set Up Now
 actionLink: /docs/setup.html
 features: